appsmithorg/appsmith-docs/website/docs/getting-started/faq.md

 ## Do you have a bounty program for reporting security vulnerabilities?

 Thanks for reaching out.
 There's no official security bounty program right now, but on a case-by-case basis Appsmith does reward security researchers who report issues that are serious and weren't already found.
 Having said that, you are encouraged to report any vulnerability you see in the code base.
 People like you keep open source projects like Appsmith secure and usable for the entire community.
-If you notice a security issue, please reach out at security@appsmith.com to report any vulnerability responsibly.
+If you notice a security issue, please reach out at security@appsmith.com to report it responsibly.

 ## What if there is a missing feature that I need?